MUSC3544 Topics in Performance Practice

 - Students are able to (1) demonstrate a practical and theoretical knowledge of historical performance practice trends; (2) articulate the basis on which forms of musical notation have emerged; (3) express key ideas and concepts about historical performance verbally, in writing and in performance; and (4) demonstrate an historically-informed approach in the performance of music from selected periods, using a research-based approach to style, musical aesthetic and choice of performance practice conventions.

-- Typically this unit is assessed in the following ways: (1) a workshop participation assessment and (2) a research project including assessed performance and written components.
+- Indicative assessments in this unit are as follows: (1) workshop participation; (2) presentation; and (3) research portfolio.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.